syeda-commits/bacterial_analysis/data/source_info.md

 ## 🧬 Data Source

-This pipeline was tested using paired-end sequencing data of Salmonella enterica from the NCBI Sequence Read Archive (SRA).
+This pipeline was tested using paired-end sequencing data of *Salmonella enterica*, obtained from the [NCBI Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra).

-The raw sequencing data analyzed in this project corresponds to an uncharacterized strain of Salmonella enterica.
-The dataset was publicly available through NCBI SRA, but the strain identity was intentionally withheld at the start of the analysis to facilitate hands-on learning in genome assembly and annotation.
-All steps including identification, assembly, filtering, annotation, and AMR gene detection were performed independently by the researcher.
+The raw sequencing data corresponds to an uncharacterized *Salmonella enterica* isolate.
+The dataset was publicly available through NCBI SRA, and the strain identity was intentionally withheld during the initial analysis to simulate an unbiased, real-world workflow for genome assembly, annotation, and AMR profiling.

+All analytical steps—including quality control, sequence assembly, filtering, annotation, and AMR gene detection—were performed independently by the researcher.

+### 📂 Dataset Info
+- **Organism**: *Salmonella enterica*
+- **Type**: Paired-end FASTQ reads
+- **SRA Accession**: See [`data/source_info.txt`](source_info.txt) for details

-> The data was used for educational and research purposes only.
+> ⚠️ *This dataset was used solely for educational and research purposes.*